stevenandrewcarter/stevenandrewcarter.github.io/_posts/2019-03-11-docker_swarm_terraform.md

 ```

 The only problem with this approach is that you will quickly find that tearing down and creating the swarm can become a
 little tedious.
-Also, you may want to build something a little more custom when building the swarm (Installing certs for
+Also, you may want to build something a little more custom when building the swarm (Installing certificates for example).
-example).

 # Using Terraform

 Luckily we can use a simple tool to perform the automation for us instead.
-[Terraform]() provides a pretty amazing
+[Terraform](https://www.terraform.io/) provides a pretty amazing
 framework for spinning up our cluster.
 As of this article, there is no real provider that will automatically build
 a solution like this.
 Instead we have to build a custom module that performs this type of operation.
 The steps below
 are what we would want in order to achieve this.